rschenk/stipulator/README.md

 # stipulator
 Implementation of weighted voronoi stippling algorithm in Javascript.
+This algorithm was published by Adrian Secord as part of his masters thesis, a copy of which is in this repo.

 ## Installation
 This thing is served by webpack.
 You'll need a node/npm setup.
 From there...